Khalid-hassa/Edtech-Course-Analysis/README.md

 3. Identify the most commonly taught skills in today's educational landscape based on the data given based on category to ensure course offerings remain relevant and aligned with current job market demands.

+4. What is the distribution of various Languages  in which a particular course is  created?

+5. Determine the language preferences for each category based on viewer preferences, so that clients can optimise course accessibility and better align content with audience demand.
+Clients only want to analyse this data for the top 5 categories based on user preferences.

+6. Investigate the relationship between the availability of subtitles and the number of views for courses to determine how subtitle options may impact viewer engagement and accessibility.